ldeloss002/web-workshop/slides.md

 <!--
   We'll be making a TODO app, a website that lets you add, remove, and complete tasks that you have to do._**[>]**_

-  We'll be using HTML, CSS, and JavaScript to build it, with a template that I've set up.
-And I'll show you how to use it in a bit.
+  We'll be using HTML, CSS, and JavaScript to build it.
-  Having three whole languages to learn for one website is a bit much, but it's not as complicateas it sounds.
+  Having three whole languages to learn for one website is a bit much, but it's not as complicated as it sounds.
  -->

----
 ---

 <game-icons-grab